rissingh23/Fish-Species-Detection-CNN/README.md

 # Fish-Species-Detection-CNN
-Fish species detection based on images and videos using a convolutional neural network.
+Fish species detection based on images and videos using a convolutional neural network and transfer learning.

 Using https://www.kaggle.com/datasets/crowww/a-large-scale-fish-dataset for dataset.